What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Fasting Requirements (8-12 Hours Before)

-Most insurers require you to fast for 8-12 hours before your exam to ensure accurate blood glucose and cholesterol readings.
+Most insurers require you to fast for 8 to 12 hours before your exam to ensure accurate blood glucose and cholesterol readings.
 Schedule your exam for early morning so you can fast overnight and eat soon afterward.
-You can drink water during the fasting period—in fact, staying hydrated is encouraged.
+You can drink water during the fasting period, and staying hydrated is encouraged.

 Avoid Alcohol and Caffeine (24 Hours Prior)